 During the periods presented, the Company has not changed the manner in which it values assets and liabilities that are measured at fair value.
 The Company recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period.
-There were no transfers within the hierarchy during the years ended December 31, 2022 and 2021.
+There were no transfers within the hierarchy during the years ended December 31, 2023 and 2022.

-The Company's fixed income securities held as of December 31, 2022 are classified as available-for-sale.
-The following table presents the amortized cost, fair value, and unrealized losses by major security type, for the fixed income securities held by the Company:
+The Company's fixed income securities held as of December 31, 2023 and December 31, 2022 are classified as available-for-sale.
+The following table presents the amortized cost, fair value, and gross unrealized gains and losses by major security type, for the fixed income securities held by the Company: